 A bonus is that the crowds are much thinner during this time, and you can enjoy the city without dealing with swarms of people everywhere you go.
 This also means that accommodations are much more affordable, so you can score some great deals on some of the city’s best hotels!

 While it did rain a few times during my 3 days in Lisbon, the temperatures hovered around the low-mid 60s Fahrenheit (~15 degrees Celsius), which I thought was quite pleasant!
-I wasn’t quite sure what kind of weather I would actually get since the forecast kept changing before I left for my 3 days in Lisbon, so I packed lots of sweaters, and found myself being a bit too warm.
+I wasn’t quite sure what kind of weather I would actually get since the forecast kept changing before I left, so I packed lots of sweaters, and found myself being a bit too warm.
 I would absolutely suggest packing layers instead so you can be prepared!

 How to Get to Lisbon